streetsidesoftware/vscode-spell-checker/README.md

 -   snake_case_words -> snake case words
 -   camel2snake -> camel snake -- (the 2 is ignored)

-### Special case will ALL CAPS words
+### Special case with ALL CAPS words

-There are a few special cases to help will common spelling practices for ALL CAPS words.
+There are a few special cases to help with common spelling practices for ALL CAPS words.

 Trailing `s`, `ing`, `ies`, `es`, `ed` are kept with the previous word.